 and now the original trailer

-So that’s the The Last House On The Left Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes The Last House On The Left blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: The Last House On The Left (1972) Blu-ray Review

 Movie title: The Last House On The Left (1972)

 Actor(s): Sandra Peabody, Lucy Grantham, David A. Hess, Fred Lincoln, Jeramie Rain, Marc Sheffler, Cynthia Carr, Gaylord St. James, Marshall Anker, Martin Kove

 - Blu-ray Picture Rating